Shradha4Ridhi/study-tracker-app/README.md

 -----------------------
 ### 06-01-2026
 Created Project:
-- Created the project repository for the Study Tracker mobile app
+- Created the project repository for the Study Tracker mobile app.
-- Defined the core idea and purpose of the application
+- Defined the core idea and purpose of the application.
 - Wrote the initial README outlining:
-- Project overview and motivation
+- Project overview and motivation.
-- Planned features and learning goals
+- Planned features and learning goals.
-- Future improvement ideas
+- Future improvement ideas.
-- Added an open-source license
+- Added an open-source license.
-- Created a project specification document to structure development
+- Created a project specification document to structure development.
-- Finalized the project direction before beginning implementation
+- Finalized the project direction before beginning implementation.
 -----------------------
 ### 07-01-2026
 Project Progress:
-- Reviewed and refined project documentation for clarity and consistency
+- Reviewed and refined project documentation for clarity and consistency.
-- Planned the overall development approach and learning timeline
+- Planned the overall development approach and learning timeline.
-- Prepared the repository for the transition from planning to development
+- Prepared the repository for the transition from planning to development.
-- Decided on a gradual, documented build process focusing on learning and maintainability
+- Decided on a gradual, documented build process focusing on learning and maintainability.
 -----------------------
 ### 10-01-2026
 Project Progress: